yu-ming-chen/tp/docs/DeveloperGuide.md

 depicting a scenario where the user opens a budget.

-![Update Title Sequence Diagram](images/UpdateTitleSequenceDiagram.png) Figure 4.4.2.2.1.1.
-Sequence Diagram for Open Command
+![Update Title Sequence Diagram](images/UpdateTitleSequenceDiagram.png)

+Figure 4.4.2.2.1.1.
+Sequence diagram of the `OpenBudgetCommand`.

 1. `MainWindow` is called with the String `open 1`.
 2. `MainWindow` uses `LogicManager` to execute the given user input.